jyock97/unity_2d_action_platformer/README.md

    8. ### Jump Release

       [Action Release: *Jump*] The Player can reset the Jump by releasing the Jump Action.
-This cause the Player to stop going upwards.
+This causes the Player to stop going upwards.
 Or do nothing if the Player is falling.

    9. ### Crouch